-At AgroCares, we develop innovative soil testing solutions that completely change the perception of soil testing and allow to receive vital information about soil fertility in a fast and affordable manner.
-Our team comprises of excellent soil scientists and researchers in the field of sensor technologies, experienced agronomists, IT specialists and data analysts.
-Together we provide the solutions, which unleash crucial and comprehensive information about soil condition from numerous spots in the field and make it possible to digitize and automate agricultural practices worldwide.
+At AgroCares, we develop innovative soil testing solutions that completely change the perception of soil testing and allow us to receive vital information about soil fertility in a fast and affordable manner.
+Our team comprises excellent soil scientists and researchers in the field of sensor technologies, experienced agronomists, IT specialists, and data analysts.
+Together we provide the solutions, which unleash crucial and comprehensive information about soil conditions from numerous spots in the field and make it possible to digitize and automate agricultural practices worldwide.

 As AgroCares brings new innovative soil testing solutions to the markets, there are always many questions regarding the accuracy and quality of the technology.
 At AgroCares, we follow many procedures and protocols to ensure the quality of the measurements delivered to the final users.